Wisbech and Upwell Tramway: In fiction

-The Rev. W. Awdry was for about 12 years the vicar of Emneth, a village near Wisbech, and he drew much inspiration from the tramway for stories in his Railway Series children's books.
-In the book Toby the Tram Engine the character Toby, his coach Henrietta and later in the book Tramway Engines Mavis the Quarry Diesel are introduced, all three of whom are based on the type of stock used on the tramway.
+For about 12 years, the Rev. W. Awdry was the vicar of Emneth, a village near Wisbech, and he drew much inspiration from the tramway for stories in his Railway Series children's books.
+In the book, Toby the Tram Engine, the character Toby, and his coach Henrietta are introduced, and Mavis the Quarry Diesel is introduced in Tramway Engines.
+She, Toby, and Henrietta are all based on the type of stock used on the tramway.
 Toby subsequently appeared in many more of the books and also became one of the main characters in the spin-off television series Thomas the Tank Engine and Friends.